Currency Converter API

 Response

-The Currency Converter API returns responses in JSON, XML, YAML, and CSV formats:
+The Currency Converter API returns responses in JSON, XML, YAML, and CSV formats.
+The JSON response is shown in the Example section above; alternative formats below.

 <response>